AI

 • Measure retrieval before generation - Track precision and recall on retrieved documents separately from response quality to identify where systems actually break

 The model can only work with what you retrieve.
-I keep seeing teams spend weeks fine-tuning prompts and tweaking generation parameters when their real problem is simpler: they’re feeding the model garbage.
-Research from teams at Docker, CircleCI, and Reddit found that data quality problems account for most production failures, not model limitations.
+I keep watching teams spend weeks tweaking prompts and generation parameters while their retrieval layer is actively broken.
+It’s genuinely frustrating. kapa.ai’s work with production teams at Docker, CircleCI, and Reddit found that data quality problems account for most production failures, not model limitations.

-Your RAG system is a retrieval system first, a generation system second.
+Your RAG system is a retrieval system first.
+Generation is secondary.

-The first mistake when building rag system: focusing on the language model instead of document quality.
-You chunk your documents without thinking about semantic boundaries.
-You embed them with whatever model is popular.
-You throw them in a vector database and hope similarity search finds the right stuff.
+The first mistake most builders make: focusing on the language model instead of document quality.
+Documents get chunked without thinking about semantic boundaries, embedded with whatever model is popular this week, then thrown in a vector database.
+The assumption is that similarity search will figure out the rest.

 It doesn’t.

 Up to 70% of RAG systems fail in production despite working fine in demos.
-The difference between demo and production?
+The gap between demo and production?
 Your demo uses clean, carefully formatted test documents.
 Production data is messy.
 PDFs with tables.
 Legal documents with nested clauses.
 Code with inconsistent formatting.
-Support tickets with terrible grammar.
+Support tickets written by people who clearly did not proofread.

-When you apply simple fixed-size chunking to this reality, you get nonsensical pieces.
+Simple fixed-size chunking applied to this reality produces nonsensical pieces.
 A chunk that starts mid-sentence and ends mid-thought.
 A table split across three chunks with no context.
-Critical information separated from the question it answers.
+Critical information completely separated from the question it was meant to answer.

-The embedding model can’t save you from bad chunks.
-Garbage in, garbage out holds especially true for RAG.
+The embedding model can’t rescue you from bad chunks.
+Garbage in, garbage out.

-Research on chunking strategies shows semantic chunking outperforming fixed-size approaches by roughly 40% in retrieval accuracy.
-But semantic chunking takes more work.
+Research on chunking strategies shows semantic chunking outperforming fixed-size approaches by several percentage points in retrieval accuracy.
+Page-level chunking performs even better, with the lowest variance across document types in published benchmarks.

-Start with roughly 250 tokens per chunk - that’s about 1000 characters.
+Start with roughly 250 tokens per chunk.
+That’s about 1000 characters.
 Not because this is optimal, but because it’s a sensible baseline for testing.
 Too small and you lose context.
-Too large and you retrieve irrelevant information alongside what you actually need.
+Too large and you retrieve irrelevant information alongside the parts you actually need.

-Teams building production RAG systems learned this the hard way.
-They started with simple chunking, watched retrieval quality crater with real data, then spent months rebuilding with document-aware strategies.
+Teams building production systems learned this the hard way.
+They started with simple chunking, watched retrieval quality fall apart with real data, and spent months rebuilding from scratch with document-aware strategies.

 Pure semantic search misses exact matches.
-Ask about “BM25 algorithm” and semantic search might return documents about ranking methods without mentioning BM25 specifically.
-Ask for a specific error code and you might get general troubleshooting instead of the exact error.
+Ask about “BM25 algorithm” and semantic search might return documents about ranking methods without mentioning BM25 by name.
+Ask for a specific error code and you get general troubleshooting instead of the precise answer you need.

-Hybrid search combines semantic and keyword approaches, using something like BM25 for keyword matching alongside vector similarity.
-The combination catches both: conceptually similar content through embeddings, exact terminology through keywords.
+Hybrid search combines semantic and keyword approaches.
+BM25 handles keyword matching.
+Vector similarity handles conceptual relationships.
+Together they catch both: semantically similar content through embeddings, exact terminology through keywords.

 This matters most for technical content.
 Code snippets.
 Error messages.
 Product names.
 Acronyms.
-The stuff where exact matching matters more than semantic similarity.
+All the cases where exact matching beats semantic similarity.

 Implementation is straightforward.
 Run both searches in parallel, then combine results using reciprocal rank fusion or score normalization.
-Research shows hybrid approaches achieving better precision and recall than either method alone.
+Research consistently shows hybrid approaches achieving better precision and recall than either method alone.
+Hybrid search and reranking are becoming defaults in production RAG systems, particularly for policy and legal corpora.

-The hardest part of building rag system isn’t the code - it’s knowing whether it works.
-RAG evaluation is tricky because you’re measuring two things: retrieval quality and generation quality.
+The hardest part of building a RAG system isn’t the code.
+It’s knowing whether it works.
+RAG evaluation is tricky because you’re measuring two distinct things: retrieval quality and generation quality.

 Separate them.

 For retrieval: precision and recall.
 Of the chunks you retrieved, what percentage were actually relevant?
-Of all relevant chunks, what percentage did you retrieve?
-Teams using frameworks like RAGAS track these metrics continuously.
+Of all relevant chunks in your corpus, what percentage did you find?
+Teams using RAGAS and similar frameworks track these metrics continuously.
+RAGAS pioneered reference-free evaluation and remains the most-cited framework for RAG assessment.
+It measures faithfulness (is the output grounded in retrieved documents?), answer relevance (does it address the query?), context precision, and context recall.
+You can pinpoint exactly where your pipeline breaks.

 Start with a curated test set.
 Take 50-100 real queries.
 Manually identify which documents should be retrieved for each.
-Now you have ground truth to measure against.
+That’s your ground truth.

 Track metrics that matter: